Macintosh and Amiga Computers Beyond the Sea Part 2 ~ Permanent Preservation Edition Legend PC Game 80’s Chronicle ~ – AKIBA PC Hotline!

 A rare shop advertisement from the time.
 With the release of the Macintosh, pre-orders were accepted at an estimated price of 698,000 yen under the catchphrase of “a next-generation personal computer” and “a marvelous personal computer created by LISA’s technology.”

 In the same year, the Macintosh project, which consisted of several people within Apple, was started.
-Jobs was initially skeptical about this project, but after being kicked out of the Lisa project, he shifted to the Macintosh project.
-When he was in charge of hardware for the Macintosh project, he pursued thorough beauty in the design of the circuit board and main body, and after numerous retakes, he succeeded in creating the Macintosh on January 24, 1984.
+Jobs was initially skeptical regarding this project, but following being kicked out of the Lisa project, he shifted to the Macintosh project.
+When he was in charge of hardware for the Macintosh project, he pursued thorough beauty in the design of the circuit board and main body, and following numerous retakes, he succeeded in creating the Macintosh on January 24, 1984.
 It came with a one-button mouse, built-in a 512 x 342 dot black and white display, and was running the surprisingly advanced OS “system 1.0” at the time.

 The original Alto GUI has been improved so that anyone can use it, and with this OS, you can copy files by dragging and dropping, eject floppy disks, and create documents with beautiful fonts drawn with bitmaps instead of dots.
 It provided usability that was unthinkable from the conventional character user interface (CUI), such as creating and drawing graphics easily using an interface that had never existed before.